We have a fresh new look and feel!

 An individual can no longer contribute to the account once enrolled in Medicare, although the funds may remain in the account and be used to pay for medical expenses tax-free until the funds have been diminished.

-The money in the account can be used for qualified medical expenses allowed under federal law such as medical, dental and vision care in addition to some over the counter medication.
+The money in the account can be used for qualified medical expenses allowed under federal law such as medical, dental and vision care in addition to some over-the-counter medication.
 The funds can cover expenses associated with the individual holding the account, the spouse or dependent children.

 Account holders need to keep all itemized receipts made using the Visa® debit card** or other forms of payment, as you may be required to submit itemized receipts to verify that the transactions were for qualified medical expenses.